ordina-jworks/ordina-jworks.github.io/_posts/2019-09-18-kustomize.md

 ### Base manifest

-A base manifest is, in essence, a set of bare-bones Kubernetes manifests with some kustomize configuration.
+A base manifest is, in essence, a set of bare-bones Kubernetes manifests with some Kustomize configuration.
 For the scope of this blog post, a single base manifest will contain all configuration to deploy a single service.
 Kustomize doesn't require this, but it seems like a good fit.